Disney's My Son Pinocchio: Geppetto's Musical Tale

 Productions

-With a book by David Stern and featuring lyrics by Stephen Schwartz as well as 2 songs from the original 1940 Disney film Pinocchio, Disney's My Son Pinocchio: Geppetto's Musical Tale premiered under its former name Disney's Geppetto & Son at The Coterie Theatre, Kansas City, MO on June 27, 2006, where it ran until August 6, 2006.
+With a book by David Stern and featuring lyrics by Stephen Schwartz, as well as two songs from the original 1940 Disney film, Pinocchio, Disney's My Son Pinocchio premiered under its former name, Disney's Geppetto & Son, at The Coterie Theatre in Kansas City, Missouri, on June 27, 2006, where it ran until August 6, 2006.

 Cultural Influence